 Black bears have thick coats that defend them from getting hurt by bees.
-This means they can consume the honeycomb without any rush.
-Some resourceful bears travel into areas with humans to get food from trash cans or dumpsters.
+This means they can consume the honeycomb without fear of bee stings.
+Some bears travel into areas with humans to get food from trash cans or dumpsters.

 When they make themselves ready for hibernation during the autumn season, they devour masses of small insects like ants or bees for protein.
-They can also capture small deer, cows, and elks.
-These are generally the carcasses from other predators such as wolves and mountain lions.
+They can also prey upon small deer, cows, and elks, although this is usually the carrion from predators such as wolves and mountain lions.

-The protein they get from hunting and consuming meats helps them store fats for their lengthy and yearly hibernation.
-Black bears sleep during the winter and gain a huge amount of mass, especially in autumn.
+The protein they get from hunting and consuming meat helps them store fat for their lengthy hibernation.
+Black bears sleep during the winter and gain tremendous mass, especially in autumn.

-Throughout the winter season, the bears that are in hibernation don’t consume any food.
+Throughout the winter, bears in hibernation don’t consume any food.
 Once they wake, they are usually starving and can become vulnerable once spring arrives.

-After waking up, a black bear’s preferred food is the shoots of trees and nuts taken from the squirrels’ caches.
-These are plentiful and incorporate lots of essential and vital vitamins.
-These food items help them replace their energy, and one month later, they continue with their regular diet.
+After waking up, a black bear’s preferred food is the shoots of trees and nuts taken from squirrels’ caches.
+These are plentiful and incorporate lots of essential vitamins.
+These food items help them replace their energy, and one month later, they continue their regular diet.

-Black bears can lose about 30% of the body mass in the course of sleep.
-Female bears breastfeed the newly born cubs throughout this time and drop an extra 40% of their body mass throughout the slumber.
+Black bears can lose about 30% of their body mass during sleep.
+Female bears breastfeed newly born cubs and drop an extra 40% of their body mass throughout the slumber.